If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 Whenever you’re sending out an email to an influencer, positioning is critical, especially if you’re asking for something (which you shouldn’t be in the first email you send them).

-As an example, when I was doing outreach for my recent infographic (and infographic outreach is an area HATED by many people), I wanted to get featured on social media blogs, because they tend to have strong domains and generate a lot of shares.
+As an example, when I was doing outreach for my recent ebook, I wanted to get featured on social media blogs, because they tend to have strong domains and generate a lot of shares.

 The thing is, the content in the graphic is focused on customer service.